18F/development-guide/_pages/security/incident-response-drills.md

 ### After the Drill

-You could end the drill with a practice "blameless postmortem".
-This is a low-pressure way to figure out your team's format for conducting postmortems after an incident.
+You could end the drill with a practice "blameless post-incident retrospective."
+This is a low-pressure way to figure out your team's format for conducting retrospectives after an incident.

 [cloud.gov's retrospective meeting guide](https://cloud.gov/docs/ops/service-disruption-guide/#retrospective-meeting-guide) has ideas and checklists for organizing a successful post-incident retrospective.